aartipant/TestingGitHub/README.md

 # TestingGitHub
-learning about GitHub is a repository for making bare minimum of github.
+learning about GitHub is a repository for showing bare minimum of github.